-K. Restricted Assets - Certain resources are reported as restricted assets because restrictions on asset use change the nature or normal understanding of the availability of the asset.
-Resources that are not available for current operations and are reported as restricted include resources restricted for the acquisition or construction of capital assets, resources legally segregated for the payment of principal and interest as required by debt covenants, and resources restricted for use by other external parties.

-L. Noncurrent Long-Term Liabilities - Noncurrent long-term liabilities include principal amounts of long-term debt and other long-term liabilities that will not be paid within the next fiscal year.
+- K. Restricted Assets Certain resources are reported as restricted assets because restrictions on asset use change the nature or normal understanding of the availability of the asset.
+Resources that are not available for current operations and are reported as restricted include resources restricted for the acquisition or construction of capital assets, resources legally segregated for the payment of principal and interest as required by debt covenants, and resources restricted for use by other external parties. - L. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include principal amounts of long-term debt and other long-term liabilities that will not be paid within the next fiscal year.
 Debt is defined as a liability that arises from a contractual obligation to pay cash (or other assets that may be used in lieu of cash) in one or more payments to settle an amount that is fixed at the date the contractual obligation is established.
 Long-term debt includes: revenue bonds payable, capital leases payable, and notes from direct borrowings.
 Other long-term liabilities include: compensated absences, net pension liability, net other postemployment benefits (OPEB) liability, and workers' compensation.

-Revenue bonds payable are reported net of unamortized premiums.
-The Authority amortizes bond premiums over the life of the bonds using the straight-line method that approximates the effective interest method.
 Deferred losses on refundings are amortized over the life of the old debt or new debt (whichever is shorter) using the straight-line method, and are aggregated as deferred outflows of resources on the Statement of Net Position.
 Issuance costs are expensed in the reporting period in which they are incurred.

-The net pension liability represents the Authority's proportionate share of the collective net pension liability reported in the State of North Carolina's 2018 Comprehensive Annual Financial Report.
+The net pension liability represents the Authority's proportionate share of the collective net pension liability reported in the State of North Carolina's 2020 Comprehensive Annual Financial Report.
 This liability represents the Authority's portion of the collective total pension liability less the fiduciary net position of the Teachers' and State Employees' Retirement System.
 See Note 12 for further information regarding the Authority's policies for recognizing liabilities, expenses, deferred outflows of resources, and deferred inflows of resources related to pensions.

-The net OPEB liability represents the Authority's proportionate share of the collective net OPEB liability reported in the State of North Carolina's 2018 Comprehensive Annual Financial Report.
+The net OPEB liability represents the Authority's proportionate share of the collective net OPEB liability reported in the State of North Carolina's 2020 Comprehensive Annual Financial Report.
 This liability represents the Authority's portion of the collective total OPEB liability less the fiduciary net position of the Retiree Health Benefit Fund.
 See Note 13 for further information regarding the Authority's policies for recognizing liabilities, expenses, deferred outflows of resources, and deferred inflows of resources related to OPEB.